-ember 30 2015
+August 31 2016

-Credit facilities
+Credit facilities •

 Credit facility with a syndicate of Canadian financial institutions (1) \$ 675

-Letter of credit facilities for pension funding purposes (2) 415
+Letter of credit facilities for pension funding purposes (2) 515

-Total available credit facilities 1,090
+Total available credit facilities 1,190

-Less: Outstanding letters of credit (2) 426
+Less: Outstanding letters of credit (2) 474

-Undrawn committed borrowing capacity 664
+Undrawn committed borrowing capacity 716

 Less: Operations and maintenance reserve fund allocation (3) 270

-Credit facilities available (4) \$ 394
+Credit facilities available for unrestricted use \$ 446

-- The Company's credit facility with a syndicate of Canadian financial institutions in the amount of \$675 is comprised of two equal tranches maturing on September 12, 2018 and September 12, 2020.
+- (c) Liquidity risk (continued) - (1) The Company's credit facility with a syndicate of Canadian financial institutions in the amount of \$675 is comprised of two equal tranches maturing on September 12, 2018 and September 12, 2020.
+Subsequent to August 31, 2016, these maturity dates were extended to September 12, 2019 and September 12, 2021.
 The credit facility agreement provides for loans at varying rates of interest based on certain benchmark interest rates, specifically the Canadian prime rate and the Canadian bankers' acceptance rate, and on the Company's credit rating at the time of drawdown.
 A utilization fee is also payable on borrowings in excess of 25% of the available facility.
 The Company is required to pay commitment fees, which are dependent on the Company's credit rating.
-The Company is in compliance with the credit facility covenants as at November 30, 2015. - The letter of credit facilities for pension funding purposes are comprised of three facilities with Canadian financial institutions totaling \$415 (note 15), of which \$125 will mature on December 31, 2015 and \$290 will mature on December 31, 2016, unless extended.
-Subsequent to the quarter end, the Company executed a one year extension of the facility that was to mature on December 31, 2015.
-Of the \$426 in letters of credit shown above as outstanding as at November 30, 2015, \$410 was drawn for pension solvency funding purposes. - (3) The Company is required to maintain a reserve fund of at least 25% of its prior year's annual operating and maintenance expenses, as defined in the Master Trust Indenture.
-At November 30, 2015, the Company met this requirement with an allocation of \$270 in undrawn availability under its committed credit facility.
+The Company is in compliance with the credit facility covenants as at August 31, 2016. - (2) The letter of credit facilities for pension funding purposes are comprised of four facilities with Canadian financial institutions totaling \$515 (note 15), of which \$350 will mature on December 31, 2016 and \$165 will mature on December 31, 2017, unless extended.
+Subsequent to August 31, 2016, \$125 of the amount that will mature on December 31, 2016 has been extended to December 31, 2017.
+Of the \$474 in letters of credit shown above as outstanding as at August 31, 2016, \$463 was drawn for pension solvency funding purposes. - (3) The Company is required to maintain a reserve fund of at least 25% of its prior year's annual operating and maintenance expenses, as defined in the Master Trust Indenture.
+At August 31, 2016, the Company met this requirement with an allocation of \$270 in undrawn availability under its committed credit facility.
 If at any fiscal year end the amount in the operations and maintenance reserve fund is less than 25% of the Company's operating and maintenance expense for the year (before other regulatory deferral account adjustments, depreciation, amortization, finance costs, other comprehensive income and unusual expenses), the Company must, at a minimum, increase the balance in the fund to the required level over the following four fiscal quarters through additional contributions or an allocation of its committed credit facility.
-The operations and maintenance reserve fund may be used to pay operating and maintenance expenses, if required. - The Company intends to re-finance \$250 of the \$450 principal amount of the series MTN 2006-1 general obligation notes on a long-term basis on or before their maturity date of February 24, 2016 and may utilize some portion of the credit facilities to re-finance the series MTN 2006-1 notes should the Company decide not to issue new long-term debt in advance of the maturity.
+The operations and maintenance reserve fund may be used to pay operating and maintenance expenses, if required.